singaround/songbook/songs/windy-old-weather-windy-old-weather.md

 When the wind blows we all pull together***

 We first saw the herring, the queen of the sea.\
-She says ‘you old skipper you’ll never catch me’\
+She says "you old skipper you’ll never catch me"\
 In this…

+> ***Windy old weather, stormy old weather…

 We next saw the mackerel, with stripes on his back\
-‘Time you old skipper to change your port tack’\
+"Time you old skipper to change your port tack"\
 In this…

+> ***Windy old weather, stormy old weather…

 We then saw the plaice, with spots on her side.\
-She says ‘you old skipper, these seas you can’t ride’\
+She says "you old skipper, these seas you can’t ride"\
 In this…

+> ***Windy old weather, stormy old weather.
+When the wind blows we all pull together***

 We next saw a thresher, as strong as a horse.\
-He says ‘you old skipper, you’re miles off your course’\
+He says "you old skipper, you’re miles off your course"\
 In this…

+> ***Windy old weather, stormy old weather…

 We next saw the conger, as long as a mile.\
-‘Wind’s rising easterly’ he says with a smile.\
+"Wind’s rising easterly" he says with a smile.\
 In this…

+> ***Windy old weather, stormy old weather…

 Now I think what these fishes is saying is right.\
 So we’ll haul in our nets and we’ll make for the Light\
 In this…

+> ***Windy old weather, stormy old weather…